jhap1982/giveituruguay/2002/2002-06-07 - Saturn Parkhausdach, Hamburg, Germany/README.md

 ## Setlist

-By the Way
+1. By the Way
-Scar Tissue
+2. Scar Tissue
-Can't Stop
+3. Can't Stop
-Otherside
+4. Otherside
-Universally Speaking
+5. Universally Speaking
-Give It Away
+6. Give It Away
-Dig a Pony tease
+7. Dig a Pony tease
-I Could Die for You
+8. I Could Die for You
-Havana Affair
+9. Havana Affair
-I Could Have Lied
+10. I Could Have Lied
-You Always Sing the Same
+11. You Always Sing the Same
-Don't Forget Me
+12. Don't Forget Me
-Right on Time
+13. Right on Time
-ENCORE BREAK
+<br> ENCORE BREAK
-Californication
+14. Californication
-The Power of Equality
+15. The Power of Equality

 ## Notes